hasfjord/terraform-provider-dt/docs/resources/project.md

 <a id="nestedatt--location"></a>
 ### Nested Schema for `location`

-Required:

-- `time_location` (String) The time location of the project.
-This is used to determine the time zone of the project.
-For example, `Europe/Oslo`.

 Optional:

 - `latitude` (Number) The latitude of the project in Degrees Decimal.
 This is used to determine the time zone of the project.
 - `longitude` (Number) The longitude of the project in Degrees Decimal.
 This is used to determine the time zone of the project.
+- `time_location` (String) The time location of the project.
+This is used to determine the time zone of the project.
+For example, `Europe/Oslo`.